-To ensure a platform that will best meet the future needs of wholesale customers and their end users, Telstra Wholesale is moving to an applications service provider (or Layer 3) product architecture).
+To ensure a platform that will best meet the future needs of wholesale customers and their end users in the NBN environment, Telstra Wholesale is moving to an applications service provider (or Layer 3) product architecture).

-Telstra Wholesale expects the ability to deliver applications and services 'over-the-top', and providing differentiated experiences will be critical in a data rich world.
+Telstra Wholesale expects the ability to deliver applications and services 'over-the-top', and providing differentiated experiences will be critical in a NBN world.
 Its Layer 3 product is implemented to support this vision.